SharePoint/sp-dev-docs/docs/general-development/use-workflow-interop-for-sharepoint.md

-The activity is in fact a sequence of messages that take place between the Workflow Manager and the SharePoint 2010 Workflow Host that is running inside SharePoint 2013.
+The activity is in fact a sequence of messages that take place between the Workflow Manager and the SharePoint 2010 Workflow Host that is running inside SharePoint.
 These two are mediated by a messaging layer, as shown in Figure 4.
-The sequence begins in the SharePoint 2013 workflow manager with an invocation of the **StartWorkflow** method.
+The sequence begins in the SharePoint workflow manager with an invocation of the **StartWorkflow** method.
 The "start" message goes to the workflow service inside of SharePoint, where in turn it launches the workflow inside the SharePoint 2010 workflow host.
 When execution of the 2010 workflow is complete, an event is fired that sends a "completed" message through the event publisher back to the 2013 workflow manager.